 - Begin with light aerobic activity.
 Walking, riding a stationary bicycle, and swimming are great examples.
 These activities can improve blood flow to your back and promote healing.
 They also strengthen muscles in your stomach and back.

 - You may benefit from physical therapy.
 Your provider will determine whether you need to see a physical therapist and can refer you to one.
 The physical therapist will first use methods to reduce your pain.
 Then, the therapist will teach you ways to prevent getting back pain again.

 - Stretching and strengthening exercises are important.
 But, starting these exercises too soon after an injury can make your pain worse.
 A physical therapist can tell you when to begin stretching and strengthening exercises and how to do them.

-If your pain lasts longer than 1 month, your primary provider may send you to see either an orthopedist (bone specialist) or neurologist (nerve specialist).
+If your pain lasts longer than 1 month, your primary provider may send you to see a physiatrist (specialist in rehabilitation), an orthopedist (bone specialist) or neurologist (nerve specialist).